kartikinfra/finflow-infra/README.md

-inflow-infra
+finflow-infra
-Kubernetes infrastructure for FinFlow — a fintech payments simulation built to production standards.
+I love seeing through the kernel — the way K8s actually makes things happen underneath.
-Real incidents.
-Real root cause analysis.
-Real fixes.
+This repo is where that curiosity meets production-grade infrastructure.

 What this is
-FinFlow is a 3-tier PERN stack (React + Node.js + PostgreSQL) running on Kubernetes — designed around the constraints of a real fintech environment.
+FinFlow is a fintech payments simulation — a 3-tier PERN stack (React + Node.js + PostgreSQL) running on Kubernetes, built to the same standards I'd apply to a real system.
-Every infrastructure decision here is made with business consequences in mind:
+Every infrastructure decision here has a business consequence attached to it:

 Hardcoded secrets = compliance failure
 Missing resource limits = no autoscaling under load Lost PVC = transaction history gone
 Wrong image tag = silent rollback, payments down

-This isn't a demo app.
-It's an infrastructure that gets broken, diagnosed, and fixed — the same way it would in production.
+This isn't a demo.
+It gets broken, diagnosed, and fixed — the same way it happens in production.

 Stack
-LayerToolOrchestrationKubernetes — Rancher DesktopIngressTraefikAppReact (Vite) + Node.js + ExpressDatabasePostgreSQL 15 + PVC (local-path)AutoscalingHPA (CPU-based)ConfigConfigMap + K8s SecretsMonitoringPrometheus + Grafana (Week 3)Runtime SecurityFalco (Week 3)Cost VisibilityKubecost (Week 3)GitOpsArgoCD (Month 2)BackupVelero (Month 2)
+LayerToolOrchestrationKubernetes — Rancher DesktopIngressTraefikAppReact (Vite) + Node.js + ExpressDatabasePostgreSQL 15 + PVCAutoscalingHPA — CPU basedConfigConfigMap + K8s SecretsMonitoringPrometheus + Grafana (Week 3)Runtime SecurityFalco (Week 3)Cost VisibilityKubecost (Week 3)GitOpsArgoCD (Month 2)BackupVelero (Month 2)Deep ObservabilityeBPF — bpftrace, Cilium, Tetragon (Month 10+)

 Repo structure
 finflow-infra/